-Jerry Bradley is the author of eight books, more than three hundred published poems, and over one hundred reviews and articles.
+Jerry Bradley is the author of nine books, more than three hundred published poems, and over one hundred reviews and articles.
 He was born in Jacksboro, Texas, in 1948, the son of a career U.S. Army veteran.
 After spending his early youth in various military towns (including Camp Bullis, where his father was range commander), he moved with his parents and two older siblings to Mineral Wells when his father retired.

 Bradley graduated from Mineral Wells High School in 1965 and attended Midwestern University (now Midwestern State University) in Wichita Falls as a member of the Honors Program, graduating with a B.A. in English in 1969.
 At Midwestern, he was student body president, editor of The Wichitan (the student newspaper), and an award-winning intercollegiate debater.
 At Texas Christian University in Fort Worth, he earned an M.A. in 1973 and Ph.D. in 1975 in English.
 At TCU he was a resident advisor in the athletic dormitory for two years, and, for two more years, he was head resident of the Tom Brown Dormitory Living-Learning Experiment.
 He also won the inaugural student writing contest sponsored by the Texas Association of Creative Writing Teachers (TACTT).